-Let’s wrap up our guide by answering questions around the 1080p vs. 4K debate:
+Let’s wrap up our guide by answering questions about the 1080p vs. 4K debate:

 Do 1080p Videos Look Blurry on 4k Screens?

 People wonder whether videos shot on a 1080p camera will look blurry on 4K TVs.
-To answer this, we can say that 1080p videos will retain their quality on 4K TVs but won’t get to 4K quality.
+To answer this, 1080p videos will retain their quality on 4K TVs but won’t get to 4K quality.
 In other words, they will show as they would on a 1080p screen.

 However, there are exceptions, boiling down to the scaling.
-If a 4K monitor lacks an inbuilt scaling process, it may fail to adjust to a 1080 resolution image, thereby making it look teared up.
+If a 4K monitor lacks an inbuilt scaling process, it may fail to adjust to a 1080-resolution image, making it look teared up.

 Can You Notice the Difference in Image Quality on 1080p and 4K Screen?

-To answer this question, we can say that it depends on the size of the TV screen and the distance you are from the screen.
-A human eye will rarely notice any difference in image quality in small TVs (less than 40 inches).
+To answer this question, it depends on the size of the TV screen and the distance you are from the screen.
+The human eye will rarely notice any difference in image quality in small TVs (less than 40 inches).

-However, 50+ inches screens using 1080p vs. 4K resolutions will have different pixel densities, leading to the lower pixel count on 1080p to be more noticeable on larger displays.
+However, 50+ inches screens using 1080p vs. 4K resolutions will have different pixel densities, making the lower pixel count on 1080p more noticeable on larger displays.